awpd/app/README.md

 Deployed on the most based chain.

+[awpd.github.io/app](https://awpd.github.io/app/) Will generate a random awpd PFP.

+Specific tokens and skins can be selected using the url parameters.
+For example:

+[https://awpd.github.io/app/?a=milady&w=0&p=1333](https://awpd.github.io/app/?a=milady&g=0&q=1333) will return Milday #1333 with the default skin.

 ## url parameters
-- a: contract address
+- a: collection
-- g: skin identifier
+- w: skin identifier
-- q: token identifier
+- p: token identifier

+## collections
+- milady maker
+- btc puppets